tuliofalmeida/bacteria/pipeline/README.md

   <summary>Possible erros</summary>

   Several things can produce an error in this code, because it has not been tested with much variability.
 If you get an error following this tutorial, check if the data is organized correctly, if all paths are correct, if the choices made in the pipeline are correct (the value of the inputs).
 Then, try to run it again !
 Another thing that can be involved is different versions of packages needed by python/matlab and the OS used, the installation should be done carefully.
 If errors persist please open an [Issue here on GitHub](https://github.com/tuliofalmeida/bacteria/issues/new)!
 When creating an Issue try to be as specific as possible, put the complete error (copy and paste), tell how it happened, add a screenshot of the terminal.
+  I believe SuperSegger is designed to analyze a single FOV at a time, so when trying to run multiple FOVs the folders must have the same amount of images.

 </details>